 CommonBond may not be the right choice for everyone.
 Below are some of its biggest benefits and drawbacks.

-- Generous forbearance program: Borrowers can request hardship forbearance in three-month increments, for up to 12 consecutive months, and for 24 total months total throughout the life of the loan.
+- Generous forbearance program: Borrowers can request hardship forbearance for up to 24 months throughout the life of the loan.
 The lender also offers natural disaster forbearance, which allows you to pause payments throughout a national emergency, such as the COVID-19 pandemic.

 - Low loan amounts available: CommonBond sets its minimum loan amount at $2,000.
 This is good if you only need a small amount of money to fill in the gaps of your education costs.

-- Co-signer release: You can release your co-signer from your loan after you make at least 24 consecutive, on-time payments (36 payments for a refinance).
+- Co-signer release: You can release your co-signer from your loan after you make at least 24 consecutive, on-time payments.

 - Co-signer required: All borrowers are required to have a creditworthy co-signer, with the exception of borrowers pursuing business, medical and dental degrees.